Tuesday, June 3, 2025

 One of the biggest challenges freelancers face—especially when starting out—is figuring out how much to charge.
 Set your rates too low, and you risk burnout, resentment, and attracting clients who don’t value your time.
 Set them too high, and you may scare off potential clients or price yourself out of competitive opportunities.

 Finding your pricing sweet spot isn’t just about choosing a number.
 It’s about understanding your market, your worth, your expenses, and your goals.
-In this guide, we’ll walk through the key factors that help you confidently set your rates—and get paid what you’re worth.
+In this guide, I’ll walk you through the key factors that help you confidently set your rates—and actually get paid what you're worth.

 Why Setting the Right Rate Matters